-North East Surnames: Young to Younger
+North East Surnames: Yarrow to Younger

 Rare North East surname and Border Reiver surname

 In the 1881 census this was a relatively rare surname of which there were only 584 individuals in Great Britain.
 There were 59 people with this name in Durham; 56 in Yorkshire; 35 in Northumberland; 5 in Cheshire and 2 in Cumberland.
 In Scotland there were only 15 people of this name.
-Outside the North there were 130 in London; 67 in Cambridgeshire and 45 in Surrey with others scattered across the South and Midlands.
+Outside the North there were 130 in London; 67 in Cambridgeshire and 45 in Surrey with others scattered across the south and midlands.

 Rare surname notable on Holy Island in 1881